StefanoN98/Microsoft-Fabric-Project/docs/Data Sources/SQL SERVER/SQL_SERVER_source.md

 1. Install the On-premises Data Gateway (Standard mode) on the machine hosting SQL Server
 2. Register the gateway under the Fabric-linked account
-3. Create a new connection in Fabric (Manage Connections and Gateways) of type SQL Server, using Basic Authentication and pointing to the gateway cluster
+3. Create a new connection in Fabric of type SQL Server, using Basic Authentication and pointing to the gateway cluster
 4. Reference this connection inside the ingestion pipeline's Copy Activity / Lookup Activity

 See Gateway Setup (metti link) for the full walkthrough.